I Want to Break Free! Persuasion and Anti-Social Behavior of LLMs in Multi-Agent Settings with Social Hierarchy: Related Work

 Significant research efforts are currently being devoted to analyze how LLMs interact freely with each other, simulating complex social dynamics.
 For instance, this approach has been adopted to simulate opinion dynamics \citep{chuang-etal-2024-simulating}, game-theoretic scenarios \citep{fontana2024nicer}, trust games \citep{xie2024}, and goal-oriented interactions in diverse settings such as war simulations \citep{Hua2023War} and negotiation contexts \citep{bianchi2024how}.
-The persuasive capabilities of LLMs have also been investigated, including their potential for deception \citep{hagendorff2024deception,salvi2024conversational}, raising concerns about toxicity and jailbreaking within these interactions \citep{Chao2024Jailbreakbench}.
 To assess whether LLM interactions can replicate human-like social dynamics, researchers have focused on whether these models can encode social norms and values \citep{yuan-etal-2024-measuring,Cahyawijaya2024High}, as well as human cognitive biases \citep{Opedal2024Do}.
 This line of research addresses broader questions regarding the role of LLMs in social science experiments, where they may partially replace human participants in certain contexts \citep{NBERw32381}.
+Notably, a recent paper by \cite{AsheryAielloBaronchelli2025_EmergentConventions} empirically indicates that decentralized populations of LLM agents can autonomously develop shared social conventions, exhibit collective biases even without individual bias, and be influenced by small adversarial minorities, revealing that AI systems can spontaneously generate and reshape social norms without explicit programming.

-Rather than evaluating the potential replacement of human subjects in social science studies, and comparing against results in human psychology, we exclusively focus on multi-agent LLM-based systems characterized by strict social hierarchy.
+Rather than evaluating the potential replacement of human subjects in social science studies or comparing results directly with human psychology, we focus on multi-agent systems characterized by strict social hierarchy.
 Specifically, we investigate interaction dynamics, outcomes of persuasion strategies, and the emergence of anti-social behaviors in LLM-based agents.
+Our research aligns with existing scholarship on the persuasive capabilities of LLMs, particularly their potential for deception \citep{hagendorff2024deception,salvi2024conversational}.
+Furthermore, our work highlights specific concerns regarding toxicity and jailbreaking in these interactions \citep{Chao2024Jailbreakbench}, as well as the risk of misalignment arising from interactions between AI agents \citep{MotwaniEtAl2024_SecretCollusion, ElZou2025_MolochsBargain}.More broadly, we contribute to the literature addressing safety and behavioral risks in multi-agent AI systems.
+There is growing interest in understanding how interactive AI agents can cause unexpected behavior and how these increasingly complex systems create new challenges for scholars and society alike (see \cite{hammond_multi-agent_2025}, \cite{de_witt_open_2025}, and \cite{han_llm_2025} for comprehensive surveys).
+Our experimental framework aims to provide new insights into how such risks may emerge in settings specifically characterized by social hierarchy and power asymmetry.